 How long will you be on the waitlist?

 Your wait depends on your waitlist position and how many members resign or become inactive.
 Currently the wait for Equity Membership is averaging 6 to 9 years.
-This season invoices were sent to Equity Members of the pool, with a reply due by April 1.
+This season invoices were sent to Equity Members on March 2 with a reply due by March 23.
 Each Equity Member must pay the summer dues, go inactive, or resign.